2023 Holika Dahan Time • Holika Dahan Muhurat

-- The preparation for Holika Dahan starts days before the actual festival.
+The preparation for Holika Dahan starts days before the actual festival.
 People start collecting wood and other combustible material for lighting bonfire near temples, in parks or other open spaces.

-- A day before the Phalgun Poornima, people observe Holika Dahan.
+A day before the Phalgun Poornima, people observe Holika Dahan.
 The Holika Puja is performed during evening on an auspicious time.
 Normally people perform the puja at their homes while in some places the puja is performed at the site of Holika Dahan.

-- A log of wood is placed at a known public place on the day of Basant Panchami.
+A log of wood is placed at a known public place on the day of Basant Panchami.
 From then onwards, people enlarge this log centre with dried leaves, branches, twigs or any combustible material.

 On the auspicious day of Holika Dahan, an effigy of Prahlad and Holika are placed on the top of the heap of woods.
 The effigy of Prahlad is made from non-combustible material while Holika’s effigy is made from combustible material.

 In some places, “jau’ is roasted in the fire of Holika and people take it back home as a symbol of good luck and fortune.
 It is also believed that by worshipping Holika Dahan all the diseases and negative energies in their families will be eradicated.

 They take a bath in the afternoon and prepare a puja thali containing roli, chawal, haldi, 5 cow dung uple tied together and moli (red colored thread).
 Before the Holika Dahan, women perform a puja known as ‘Thandi Holi’ for the welfare of their families.

 On the next day, that is, the day of Holi, the remaining ash is collected by people.
 These leftover ashes are considered sacred and applied on the forehead or limbs as ‘Holi Prasad’.
 Smearing of limbs with this ash is believed to be an act of purification.

 As per the Hindu scriptures, the story of Holika Dahan commemorates the victory of good over evil.
 On this day people worship Lord Vishnu to seek His blessings for eradicating all the evils from their life and take the righteous path.
 The puja of

-Holika Dahan festival dates between 2014 & 2024
+Holika Dahan festival dates between 2020 & 2030

 |2020||Monday, 9th of March|